go-task/task/docs/installation.md

 ## Homebrew

-If you're on macOS and have [Homebrew][homebrew] installed, getting Task is as simple as running:
+If you're on macOS or Linux and have [Homebrew][homebrew] installed, getting Task is as simple as running:

 ```bash
 brew install go-task/tap/go-task
 ```

+> This installation method is only currently supported on amd64 architectures.

 ## Snap